prebid/Prebid.js/modules/mobianRtdProvider.md

 The Mobian Real-Time Data (RTD) Module is a plug-and-play Prebid.js adapter that is designed to provide Mobian Contextual results on the publisher’s page.

-## Downloading and Configuring the Mobian RTD module:
+## Downloading and Configuring the Mobian RTD module

 Navigate to https://docs.prebid.org/download.html and check the box labeled Mobian Prebid Contextual Evaluation.
 If you have installed Prebid.js on your site previously, please be sure to select any other modules and adaptors to suit your needs.
 When clicking the "Get Prebid.js" button at the bottom of the page, the site will build a version of Prebid.js with all of your selections.